KriSun95/heasoft-test-base/README.md

 Whichever test is being run, make sure the corresponding directory (new or benchmark) doesn`t already exist as the code will produce a message and not run otherwise.

 The new or benchamrk directory will be created from the `replacement_directory` folder.
-Note: The result is logged in the log file regardless whether they are printed to the screen and benchmark must be run first.

 ```bash
 A script to test an HEASoft install to a previous one.